2025 Internet blackout in Iran: History and reasoning

-Current event
+2025 event

-In the first week of the Iran Israel war, Iranians were disconnected from the internet.
-The internet access was first reduced before being almost completely blocked.
+In the first week of the Iran–Israel war, Iranians were disconnected from the Internet.
+Internet access was first reduced before being almost completely blocked.
 NBC reported that this disconnected Iranians from the outside world and has been used as a tool in times of civil unrest.
-During the early days of the Iran–Israel war, millions of Iranians reportedly followed Israeli organizations and personalities, bypassing the government's internet censorship.
-Internet monitoring organizations, NetBlocks and Cloudflare Radar, reported a sharp decline in internet connectivity in Iran on 17 June.
+During the early days of the Iran–Israel war, millions of Iranians reportedly followed Israeli organizations and personalities, bypassing the government's Internet censorship.
+Internet monitoring organizations, NetBlocks and Cloudflare Radar, reported a sharp decline in Internet connectivity in Iran on 17 June.
 Internet bandwidth reportedly dropped by 80%, according to The New York Times.
 IODA also presented evidence showing that internet usage in Iran had collapsed to 97% below normal levels.
 Iran stated that the blackout was in response to Israeli cyberattacks.
-TechCrunch reported that the internet blackout worsened on 18 June compared to the previous day.
-The practise of blacking out the internet in Iran according to MSN is has been done due to civil unrest.
+TechCrunch reported that the Internet blackout worsened on 18 June compared to the previous day.
+The practise of blacking out the Internet in Iran, according to MSN, has been done due to civil unrest.

 DW said that in Iran the "internet serves as lifeline despite censorship".
 Cybersecurity expert Amir Rashidi said that the internet is viewed as the enemy by Iran which seeks to control and suppress it.
 DW reported that the Iranian regime is spreading misinformation "to psychologically manipulate society, so that members of the regime don't turn their backs on it".

 Amid the blackout, Iran's banking system reportedly collapsed, according to Iran International.
 However, the Iranian central bank stated that the banking system was "functioning normally".

 Iran urged its citizens to delete WhatsApp, claiming that information was being shared with Israel.
-However, according to Time magazine, no evidence was presented by Iran to substantiate these claims.
+However, according to Time, no evidence was presented by Iran to substantiate these claims.

 WhatsApp denied Iran's claims, stating, "We are concerned these false reports will be an excuse for our services to be blocked at a time when people need them the most."
 The company added, "We do not provide bulk information to any government."

 Other social media apps, such as Telegram, X, and Instagram, are banned in Iran.
-According to Time, millions of Iranians are using these banned apps through VPNs.
+According to Time, millions of Iranians were using these banned apps through VPNs.

-Internet users, according to NBC, have called on Elon Musk to intervene and provide internet access to Iranians via Starlink.
-The government has made a fake Starlink app to "as bait" to spy on Iranians.
+Internet users, according to NBC News, have called on Elon Musk to intervene and provide Internet access to Iranians via Starlink.